jadupl2/jadupl2.github.io/_pages/man/sadm-template-py.md

 We will demonstrate further down on this page, how to use the template and what are the benefits of using it.

 To create a Python script using the SADMIN tools you need to include these requirements in your code :
-    The setup_admin() function should appear at the beginning of your script, as in the template $SADMIN/bin/sadm_template.py.
+- The 'setup_admin()' function should appear at the beginning of your script, as in the template $SADMIN/bin/sadm_template.py.
-    It create an instance of the sadmtools() class under the name 'st' ([S]admin [T]ools).
+- It create an instance of the sadmtools() class under the name 'st' ([S]admin [T]ools).

 ```
 st = setup_sadmin()                         # Setup Var. & Load SADM Lib
 ```

-The setup_admin() function also call the SADMIN 'start' module/function, to initialize the environment.
+The setup_admin() function also call the SADMIN 'sadm_start()' module/function, to initialize the environment.

 ```